 Obstructive Sleep Apnea (OSA) – OSA occurs when something blocks the airway at the back of the throat, such as the tongue or soft tissues.

-Mixed Sleep Apnea – Also known as complex Sleep Apnea is when a person is suffering from both OSA and CSA.
+Mixed Sleep Apnea – also known as Complex Sleep Apnea – is when a person suffers from both OSA and CSA.

-Your body needs sleep to rejuvenate and to keep functioning optimally day to day.
+Your body needs sleep to rejuvenate and keep functioning optimally day-to-day.
 You can read more about why sleep is so important here.
-If you have sleep aponea, your body cannot maintain deep, restorative sleep because the decrease in oxygen wakes you up.
-If this cycle continues for a while you will become chronically sleep-deprived, leading to excessive day time sleepiness, irritability and even depression.
+If you have sleep apnea, your body cannot maintain deep, restorative sleep because the decrease in oxygen wakes you up.
+If this cycle continues for a while you will become chronically sleep-deprived, leading to excessive day time sleepiness, irritability, and even depression.

 Obstructive Sleep Apnea symptoms include: